-Amount – the monetary value in euros that the Client has indicated in the Payment Order, i.e. the money that the Client wishes to transfer to the Beneficiary’s account.
+Amount – the monetary value in fiat currency that the Client has indicated in the Payment Order, i.e. the money that the Client wishes to transfer to the Beneficiary’s account.

 Service/transaction – intermediation by the Payment Intermediary, in accordance with these Terms and Conditions and via the Portal, the payments available for the Client, in the course of which the Payment Intermediary performs the Payment Transaction on the basis of the Payment Order.